-The Company's executive officers, led by the Chief Executive Officer, at least annually make recommendations to the Committee regarding the compensation arrangements of the Company's executive officers (except that no executive officer makes a recommendation with respect to his or her own compensation arrangements).
-The Committee considers the executive officers' recommendations during its regularly-scheduled meetings, and may choose to adopt the recommendations, in whole or in part, at the Committee's sole discretion.
+The Company's Chief Executive Officer at least annually makes recommendations to the Committee regarding the compensation arrangements of the Company's executive officers (except that he makes no recommendation with respect to his own compensation arrangement).
+The Committee considers the recommendations during its regularlyscheduled meetings, and may choose to adopt the recommendations, in whole or in part, at the Committee's sole discretion.
 The Committee is responsible for making all decisions regarding executive compensation.